Head of Exhibits, Design, and Digital Media

-Roger Topp has been with UA Museum of the North for more than 15 years.
+Roger Topp has been with UA Museum of the North for more than 16 years.
 Roger came to Fairbanks as a graduate student in physical oceanography.
 After earning an MS, he pursued an MFA in creative writing and then came directly to the museum.
-With a background in science and writing, he brings to museum exhibits and digital media production diverse experiences in project management, strategic planning, scientific measurement, video production, computer animation, software and hardware programming, storytelling, and exhibit interpretation.
+With a background in science and writing, he brings to museum exhibits, design, and digital media production diverse experiences in project management, strategic planning, scientific measurement, video production, computer animation, software and hardware programming, storytelling, and exhibit interpretation.
 When not working within the collaborative environment of the museum, he can usually be found wood-working, novel writing, or playing badminton.

 Exhibit & Graphic Designer